cthib/song-genre-classifier/README.md

 # song-genre-classifier
 A simple song genre classifier using basic music information retrieval techniques, such as pitch detection, texture, and tempo, in combination with Tensorflow.
+This was done as a project for the University of Victoria's CSC475 "Music Information Retrieval" course.

 ## Setup